k61n/openhkl/doc/sphinx/workflow.rst

 Either way, a shape model must have been built beforehand.
 The preview panel shows two peaks side by side: on the left the reference peak as it appears on the detector image, and on the right, the mean profile as computed by the shape model.
+The selected peak is highlighted with a red box.
 This is the shape that will be either assigned to a predicted peak collection (by clicking `Apply shape model` if such a peak collection exists), or used in profile integration.

-When shown on the detector image, the shape is plotted as an integration region, with bounds determined by the "integration region type", "peak end", "background begin" and "background end" parameters.
-The peak pixels for this region are highlighted in yellow, and the local background pixels in green.

 .. _shapemodel:
 .. figure:: images/workflow/shape_model.png